pwillard/Journeyman/manuscript/Section 2.md

-So lets review what we know:  The source voltage will be 5 volts.
+So lets review what we know:  The source voltage will be 5 Volts.
 The LED current will be 20 mA.
-The forward voltage drop of the LED is rated at 1.7 volts.
+The forward voltage drop of the LED is rated at 1.7 Volts.

 Ohm's law states that resistance is voltage divided by current, expressed as {$$}R = \frac {E}{I} {/$$}.

 So, Ohm's law has us calculate; {$$} Resistance = \frac {5 Volts}{0.020 amps} = 250 Ohms{/$$}.

 **Wait!
 That's not right.**  We forgot the forward voltage drop of the LED.
-So, we subtract 1.7 volts 5 volts for 3.3 volts and we do it again.
+So, we subtract 1.7 Volts 5 Volts for 3.3 Volts and we do it again.
 And this time we get 165 Ohms.

 Now we see where the sequence of available resistors helps us determine the best match.
 It is most likely that you have 20% resistors on hand and the closest conservative match for 160 Ohms is 220 Ohms and the closest match for the "bad math" solution is still...
 220 Ohms.
 This is most likely why you often see people create examples where the they forget to include the forward voltage drop in the equation.
 If, however, you have a collection of 10% or 5% resistors on hand, you could find a closer match.
 You just have to cope with the fact that 10% and better resistors usually cost more.